tenebris-tech/glog/README.md

 # glog - Golang Custom Logger

-Copyright (c) 2020-2021 Tenebris Technologies Inc. All rights reserved.
+Copyright (c) 2020-2023 Tenebris Technologies Inc. All rights reserved.

 This package implements a customer logger.
-It is a work in progress, but the interface is expected to remain stable.

 All public functions are in public.go